Main page content

 b) Employees will not be reimbursed for meals when the meeting could have been scheduled during regular working hours or for hosting of personal celebrations.

 Sec.
 3 Authority and Applicability

 Authority is provided by Rule 20101 and Rule 20205 of the Board of Regents’ Rules and Regulations.
 This policy applies to all employees of U.T.
-System Administration, with the exception of the Chancellor, who for purposes of entertainment expenses is guided by Rule 20205 of the Board of Regents’ Rules and Regulations, Expenditures for Travel and Entertainment by Chief Administrators and for the Maintenance of University Residences.
+System Administration, with the exception of the Chancellor, who for purposes of entertainment expenses is guided by Rule 20205 of the Board of Regents’ Rules and Regulations, Expenditures for Travel and Entertainment by Chief Administrators.

 Sec.
 4 Policy on Entertainment Expenses

 4.1 Allowable Expenses.
 Expenses for entertainment must be deemed appropriate in the best judgment of the approving authority, be cost effective, within budget authority, and serve a clear U. T. System Administration business purpose.

 4.2 Maximum Permitted Amounts.
 Maximum per person rates for entertainment expenses incurred are set forth in Appendix A. Reimbursements of expenses for entertainment cannot exceed the maximum per person rates specified in Appendix A without the approval of the appropriate executive officer and the Executive Vice Chancellor for Business Affairs.
 The rates in Appendix A are exclusive of taxes, service charges, gratuities, and rental of meeting or conference facilities, which are allowed as an additional expense.
 The maximum rates will be reviewed periodically by the Executive Vice Chancellor for Business Affairs and adjusted as appropriate.

 Sec.
 5 Guidelines on Other Uses of Institutional/Gift Funds